GDPR-aligned data handling

 Platform telemetry and error aggregation.
 EU-primary.
 Named vendors are shared in the evidence pack.

 Material changes to this list are notified to customers under the terms of the Data Processing Agreement.
-Last updated: May 21, 2026.
+Last updated: June 11, 2026.

 Agentic AI is treated like any other operator on the platform: scoped to a role, gated by policy before any side effect, logged into the same append-only audit record as human and API actors, and routed to a human reviewer when policy says so.
 The control surface does not change when the underlying model changes.